blacksmithgu/obsidian-dataview/docs/docs/queries/query-types.md

 !!! info "Childs of a bullet point item"
-    While intended tasks under a bullet point item are strictly speaking also children task, dataview will handle them like normal tasks in most cases.
+    While indented tasks under a bulleted list item are, strictly speaking, also child tasks, Dataview will handle them like normal tasks in most cases.

 Child Tasks **belong to their parent**.
 This means if you're querying for tasks, you'll get child tasks as part of their parent back.